-Have you notices that many yellow and orange tomatoes have less tang and more sweetness than red tomatoes?
+Have you noticed the many yellow and orange tomatoes have less tang and more sweetness than red tomatoes?
 That’s because they are lower in acidity.
-I love to pair them with other veggies like hot peppers and onions to balance the heat with the sweet, like in this recipe for easy chicken nachos.
+I love to pair them with other veggies like hot peppers and onions, to balance the heat with the sweet.

 I learned this trick from my big sister, who used me be my neighbor when our kids were small.
 She and her husband grew a ton of tomatoes, peppers and other garden goodies.

 That is when I learned about low-acid tomatoes.
 I started growing them too.
-I remember my youngest picked one, took a bite out of it and said, “I found a peach!”
+I remember one time my youngest picked one, took a bite out of it, and said, “I found a peach!”
 Those were the days.

 One of the easiest to grow is the Sun Gold cherry tomato.
-They produce a ton of fruit and are great for snacking.
-Even if you don’t grow your own you are likely to find them at any farmer’s market or even at the grocery store.
+They produce a ton of fruit, and are great for snacking.
+Even if you don’t grow your own, you are likely to find them at any farmer’s market or the local grocery store.